After centuries of nomadic living, Thailand's 'sea people' adapt to life on land

-(CNN) — These days, Salamak Klathalay, like most of us, lives in a house, on land.
+Ko Surin, Thailand (CNN) — These days, Salamak Klathalay, like most of us, lives in a house, on land.
 But this is a relatively new experience for the 78-year-old.

 "As a kid, I lived on a boat part of the year and on land part of the year," Salamak tells me from his home on Ko Surin, an island-bound national park in Thailand's south.